10 Most In-Demand Skills in Finland for 2026

 What jobs are in demand in Finland?

 The most in-demand jobs in Finland in 2025 span technology, healthcare, and green energy.
 In technology, cybersecurity professionals, AI/ML engineers, and cloud/DevOps specialists are in shortest supply.
 In healthcare, nurses, practical nurses, and specialist physicians are on Finland's official June 2025 critical shortage list.
 In green energy, wind turbine technicians, hydrogen engineers, and energy project managers are urgently needed as Finland pursues its 2035 carbon neutrality target.
-Construction trades, particularly electricians and welders, also rank among Finland's top 12 construction shortage occupations.
+Construction trades, particularly electricians and welders, also rank among Finland's top shortage occupations.

 What jobs are needed in Finland for foreigners?